Insights into CO dimerization at electrified Cu interfaces from large-scale machine learning simulations: Results

-The OC25 dataset is constructed from a combination of DFT relaxations and molecular dynamics simulations of catalyst/solvent/ion structures.
-Structures consist of a catalyst surface, a solvent, and at least 1 adsorbate molecule.
-Structures may also contain multiple adsorbates and an ion present to better capture reactive environments and electrocatalytic systems.
-Surfaces are sampled from unique bulk structures in the Materials Project\cite{jain2020materials}, including oxides.
+The OC25 dataset is constructed from a combination of DFT relaxations and AIMD simulations of catalyst, solvent, and ion structures.
+Structures consist of a catalyst surface, a solvent, and at least one adsorbate molecule.
+Structures may also contain multiple adsorbates and an ion to better capture reactive environments and electrocatalytic systems.
+Surfaces are sampled from unique bulk structures in the Materials Project~\cite{jain2020materials}, including oxides.
 Eight commonly used solvents are sampled across varying solvent depths, with system sizes of 144 atoms on average.
 Adsorbates are randomly sampled from 98 unique molecules, including OC20 species and additional reactive intermediates.
-Overall, the OC25 dataset consists of 7,801,261 single-point calculations, spanning 1,511,270 unique systems and 88 unique elements.
+A more detailed description of the dataset generation can be found in the Methods section.
+Overall, the OC25 dataset consists of 7,801,261 single-point calculations, spanning 1,511,270 unique systems and 88 unique elements (Figure \ref{fig:overview}).

-OC25 structures correspond to highly off-equilibrium configurations, a property that we have seen to aid in training ML models \cite{omat24, oc20, eSEN}.
-To accomplish this, short time-scale MD simulations at high temperature (1000K) were run, minimizing the redundancy in structures that can come from fully relaxed configurations, i.e. OC20 and OC22.
-The inclusion of off-equilibrium configurations is reflected in the force distributions of OC25 (Figure \ref{fig:stats}), with forces much higher than those of OC20 and OC22.
+OC25 structures correspond to highly off-equilibrium configurations, a property that we have seen to aid in training ML models~\cite{omat24, oc20, eSEN}.
+To accomplish this, short-timescale AIMD simulations at high temperature (1000K) were run, minimizing the redundancy in structures that can come from fully relaxed configurations, i.e. OC20 and OC22.
+This is reflected in the force distributions in Supplementary Figure~\ref{fig:oc25_comp_dist}, with higher forces than those of OC20 and OC22.

+For this work, we train an eSEN~\cite{eSEN} energy conserving model trained on the OC25 dataset. eSEN represents a state-of-the-art graph neural network (GNN) model that operates on graphs where atoms are nodes and edges are the interactions between them.
+While models of various sizes are trained, we use the smaller (eSEN-S) model, striking a balance between accuracy and efficiency.
+We also note that UMA-1.2~\cite{wood2025family} has recently incorporated OC25 into its training mixture; the resulting UMA-OC25 model is included in our interfacial structure benchmarks but was not available at the time the enhanced sampling simulations in this work were performed.
+A detailed discussion on baseline models, training protocols, and benchmark results can be found in the Methods section.